 Cons: Recovery time 6-8 weeks.
 May not be available in all clinical settings.

-The official procedure is called percutaneous tenotomy.
-It is an ultrasound-guided, minimally invasive procedure that delivers ultrasonic energy, debriding and removing unhealthy tissue, while leaving the healthy tissue intact.
-Tenex Health is the company that manufactures the specialized equipment.
+Percutaneous tenotomy is an ultrasound-guided, minimally invasive procedure that delivers ultrasonic energy, debriding and removing unhealthy tissue, while leaving the healthy tissue intact.

-Tenex (percutaneous tenotomy) can be a very effective treatment option to treat inflamed, irritated, or calcified tendons.
-If more conservative measures aren’t as effective as you’d hoped, Tenex is a great option to get back to the activity that you love, without needing surgery.
+Percutaneous tenotomy can be a very effective treatment option to treat inflamed, irritated, or calcified tendons.
+If more conservative measures aren’t as effective as you’d hoped, it is a great option to get back to the activity that you love, without needing surgery.